TiCaLiBrO/Trillidium/README.md

 The `repeat` keyword is especially useful when you want to preserve D.R.Y.
 (Don't Repeat Yourself).

 The second and third looping keywords are `while` and `until`.
-The `while` keyword is the same as the `if` keyword except it creates a loop.
+The `while` keyword is the same as the `if` keyword, except it creates a loop.
 Every time that loop starts over, the condition is asked again.
 The `until` keyword flips the condition's `True` and `False`. `until` is to `while` what `unless` is to `if`.

     while x > 10